adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 This looks pretty good, yet it turns out we can improve by an order of magnitude the accuracy of our estimate of $$\pi$$ and our confidence interval for it.

 ### Bayesian method: Markov Chain Monte Carlo
-The following code is adapted from Jake VanderPlas' illuminating [article](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) about frequentist-vs-Bayesian statistics.
+The following code is adapted from Jake VanderPlas' [illuminating article](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) about frequentist-vs-Bayesian statistics in Python.

 ~~~ python
 import emcee